header image

 Research steam & condensate optimization - KLINGER Walk Trough

-Armstrong Thermal Assessment to the cold & heat flows
+Armstrong Thermal Assessment of the cold & heat flows

 • possibly in combination with/ followed by Pinch Analysis